openmobilityfoundation/mobility-data-specification/provider/README.md

 Currently, the provider API is implemented for shared dockless scooters, bikes, cars and mopeds.
 To implement another mode, please submit a PR.

-This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [Shared Definitions](#../shared/README.md) document.
+This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [General Information][general-information] document.

 ### Versioning

 `provider` APIs must handle requests for specific versions of the specification from clients.

-Versioning must be implemented as specified in the [`General information versioning section`][general-information/versioning].
+Versioning must be implemented as specified in the [`General information versioning section`][versioning].

 ### Response Format

 The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).
-It also must set the `Content-Type` header, as specified in the [Versioning](#Versioning) section.
+It also must set the `Content-Type` header, as specified in the [Versioning][versioning] section.

 Response bodies must be a `UTF-8` encoded JSON object and must minimally include the MDS `version` and a `data` payload: